Music Lessons with Bryan Tysl

 Readiness/Preparation

 Parents Observing Lessons: Parents and students are strongly encouraged to observe and/or record lessons.
 Parent attendance is required for young beginners who are not yet old enough to establish and monitor their own practice routines.
-All students are encouraged to record lessons via Zoom’s recording function.
+All students are encouraged to record lessons with your own device.

 Miscellaneous Considerations